mkeziaaraujo/Count-React/README.md

 # Count

-this project was developed with HTML, CSS with focus in React.js.
+this project was developed with HTML and CSS with a focus on React.js.